tung-qle/tung-qle.github.io/_teaching/2025Python-UGA.md

 <li>Do not wait until the deadline since I will be surely flooded with questions around that period and could not help much. </li>
 </ul>

+## An example for the Kaggle project

+The Kaggle challenge can be found at: <a href="https://www.kaggle.com/competitions/tmdb-box-office-prediction/overview">TMDB Box Office Prediction</a>.
+We are required to predict the revenue of films given their informations.

+The notebook example can be found at: <a href="/teaching_files/python-data-sciences/BoxOfficePrediction.ipynb">link</a>.